kviljoen/Tychus/README.md

 kSNP Operations
 ---------------
 By default, maximum likelihood (ML) trees are computed with kSNP.
 Although this is the `recommended` tree format to produce, you can specify the neighbor joining (NJ) method by including the `--NJ` option.
 Furthermore, you can enter a decimal number between 0 and 1 specifying the fraction of loci that must be present in all genomes to be included in the resulting SNP phylogeny.
+NB kSNP3 has certain input filename requirements e.g. a filename can only have one '.' (e.g. use reference_1.fasta instead of reference.1.fasta); otherwise the user will see error: kSNP3_results no such file or directory (check the Name errors file in the working directory for details)
 ```
 $ nextflow alignment.nf -profile alignment --read_pairs "tutorial/raw_sequence_data/*_R{1,2}_001.fq.gz" --NJ --min_frac 0.85
 ```